 Failure to provide these documents may delay consideration of your waiver request.

-If you are a retired member of the military, you must complete and submit the first page of the DD Form 2789, including all supporting documentation to your Retired Pay Office.
+If you are a retired member of the military, you must complete and submit the first page of the DD Form 2789 (fillable PDF) or DD 2789 (smart form) including all supporting documentation to your Retired Pay Office.
 Your form must be hand signed and dated.
 Retired Pay will submit the application to DFAS for consideration.